The-Azam/The-Azam/README.md

 - 👯 I’m looking to collaborate on **Projects involving AI**

-- 🤝 I’m looking for help with **My new open-source project - A JavaScript Form Validation Library.**
+- 🤝 I’m looking for help with **My New open-source project - A JavaScript Form Validation Library.**

-- 💬 Ask me about **Web Development, App Development, Automation, Databases, Project Management**
+- 💬 Ask me about **Web Development, App Development, Automation, Databases etc..**

 - 📫 How to reach me **mdazam.tdb@gmail.com**